mjpatter88/go-graphics/README.md

 Rasterization favors performance over purity/accuracy.
 Rather than attempting to process every pixel in the viewport, rasterization processes each object in the scene.

+### Lines
+Drawing a line is actually surprisingly difficult.
+Start with the basic formula y = a*x + b.
+This works for any line other than a strictly vertical one, so we'll ignore those for now.

+We can use this to write a function that draws a line from one point to another.